Victoria (Dance Exponents song)

-"Victoria" is a song by New Zealand rock band The Exponents from their 1982 album Prayers Be Answered and their debut single.
-Released in June 1982 as the band's debut single, it reached Number 6 on the New Zealand singles chart.
+"Victoria" is a song by the New Zealand rock band The Exponents from the band's 1982 album Prayers Be Answered.
+Released in June 1982 as the band's first single, it reached Number 6 on the New Zealand singles chart.
 The song was selected by a panel of New Zealand songwriters to have been the #8 top 100 New Zealand songs of all time.

 Background

-"Victoria" was inspired by Luck's landlady in Christchurch, with the name Victoria used as a pseudonym whilst her real name was Vicky.
+"Victoria" was inspired by Jordan Luck's landlady in Christchurch, with the name Victoria used as a pseudonym (her real name was Vicky).
 She successfully ran an escort agency but lived with an abusive man: Luck questioned her relationship with the line "What do you see in him?".

 The band moved to Auckland before the release of the song.
-After the single became a success, Luck visited 'Victoria' in Christchurch and was happy to find that she not only loved the song but had also split from her abusive boyfriend.
+After the single became a success, Luck visited "Victoria" in Christchurch and was happy to find that she not only loved the song but had also split up with her abusive boyfriend.

 Music video

-The video was funded by the New Zealand Broadcasting Association but, unusually for the time, included a story rather than just a studio performance.
-Shot in the band's hometown of Christchurch, it features Jordan Luck as "Victoria's" taxi driver and Al Park, a singer-songwriter sometimes credited as the father figure for the 'Lyttelton Sound' and the first guy to bring punk music to Christchurch.
-In 2019, Luck would cover Park's "I Walked Away" for the covers collection Better Already - The Songs Of Al Park.
+A video was funded by the New Zealand Broadcasting Association but, unusually for the time, included a story rather than just a studio performance.
+Shot in the band's hometown of Christchurch, it shows Luck as "Victoria"'s taxi driver and Al Park, a singer-songwriter sometimes credited as the father figure for the "Lyttelton Sound" and the first person to bring punk music to Christchurch.
+In 2019, Luck covered Park's "I Walked Away" for the covers collection Better Already - The Songs Of Al Park.

-Alternate Versions
+Alternative versions

 The recording of "Victoria" on the Prayers Be Answered album differs from the original single.
 Another version was also included on the 1985 Amplifier album.